jbequ5/Enigma-Machine-Miner/README.md

 **English-first • Verifier-first • Biologically-evolving • Maximum Heterogeneity • Self-Hardening • Real Compute Backends**

-The Enigma Machine Miner is a self-improving agentic system engineered to solve the hardest verifiable optimization problems on the Enigma subnet — quantum, cryptography, symbolic mathematics, stochastic systems, plasma control, battery chemistry, fusion, and beyond.

-Every execution is treated as both a solution attempt and a permanent evolutionary step.
-High-signal outcomes are distilled through per-fragment reinforcement scoring and folded into a living second brain of readable Markdown files.
-This creates measurable compounding capability that grows stronger, more reliable, and more creative over time.

 ### Unique & Novel Solver Features